daxtonwirth/Kotlin/README.md

-# Kotlin Overview
+# Kotlin Password Manager Overview

 The purpose of this project is to learn Kotlin so I can build an Andriod app in the near future and will contain the fundamental aspects of Kotlin I need to know in order to do that.
+In order to do this, I created a fundamental password manager that contains the following:

 - Variables (mutable and immutable)
 - Expressions